 Objective 2.
 Screen sap and crude extracts from V. vinifera grape plants subjected to freezing treatments (sufficient to cure PD) for potential effect on Type I efflux from Xf.

-V. vinifera grape plants will be ready for cold treatment within 3-4 weeks.
+V. vinifera grape plants are being cold treated.

 Objective 3.
 Determine if sap and crude extracts from PD resistant Muscadinia rotundifolia contain more and/or more effective chemicals affecting Type I efflux from Xf than susceptible V. vinifera plants.